Low Dose Naltrexone (LDN) Choices booklet

 There have been many studies into the safety and effectiveness of LDN as a treatment for MS, mostly small trials, with mixed results.

-‘I have taken LDN in the past but I found that it didn’t make any difference to me’
+I have taken LDN in the past but I found that it didn’t make any difference to me

 Another 17-week randomised trial was conducted in 2010 titled ‘The effect of Low-Dose Naltrexone on quality of life of patients with multiple sclerosis: a randomised placebo-controlled trial’.
-In this trial some people were given LDN, and some a placebo and it looked into the effects of LDN in relation to quality of life.
-Ninety-six people were enrolled in the trial – some with relapsing remitting MS and some with secondary progressive MS.
+In this trial, some people were given LDN and some a placebo, looking into the effects of LDN in relation to quality of life.
+There were 96 people enrolled in the trial – some with relapsing remitting MS and some with secondary progressive MS.

-‘I have been taking LDN since 2004 and feel certain it has improved most symptoms, and I feel it has slowed down progression’
+I have been taking LDN since 2004 and feel certain it has improved most symptoms, and I feel it has slowed down progression

-A small scale study titled ‘Pilot trial of low-dose naltrexone and quality of life in multiple sclerosis’ was published in August 2010 to evaluate the efficacy of 4.5mg of naltrexone, taken each evening over an eight week period, on the quality of life of people with MS. Eighty participants with an MS diagnosis were enrolled, and 60 subjects completed the trial.
+A small-scale study titled ‘Pilot trial of low-dose naltrexone and quality of life in multiple sclerosis’ was published in August 2010 to evaluate the efficacy of 4.5mg of naltrexone, taken each evening over an eight-week period, on the quality of life of people with MS. Eighty participants with an MS diagnosis were enrolled, and 60 subjects completed the trial.
 The high rate of subject dropout and data management errors reduced the trial’s statistical influence.
 The study found that LDN was well tolerated and serious adverse events did not occur during the trial.
 LDN was associated with significant improvement on a mental health quality of life measure.
 The trial concluded that LDN significantly improved mental health quality of life and suggested that further studies with LDN in MS were warranted (6).

 Accessing LDN in the United Kingdom

-If you are considering LDN, the pack contains useful information for your GP or prescribing clinician.
-If you are able to obtain a prescription for LDN from your GP, you will be able to get LDN dispensed at the standard prescription rate.
-As LDN is unlicensed, your GP may refuse to prescribe it and you may need to gain a prescription privately (10).
+If you are considering LDN, the pack contains information for your GP or prescribing clinician.
+If you can obtain a prescription for LDN from your GP, you will be able to get it dispensed at the standard prescription rate.
+As LDN is unlicensed, your GP may refuse to prescribe it and you may need to gain a prescription privately (12).

-‘It took many years for my consultant to agree to prescribe it.
+It took many years for my consultant to agree to prescribe it.
 It was the MS nurse who finally persuaded her that it was helping patients in the USA.
 My own GP had to present a case for prescribing it.
 I still had to get the prescription from Scotland.
-I now get it on my prescription and have delivered from my local chemist.
-It has been a long slog trying to get to this state of affairs’
+I now get it on my prescription and have it delivered from my local chemist.
+It has been a long slog trying to get to this state of affairs

 If you are unable to obtain an NHS prescription from your GP, your GP may be willing to write you a private prescription but will make a charge.
 You could also get in touch with a private specialist practice or one of the online GP services.
 You will be likely to be asked to provide them with a letter from your GP or neurologist confirming that you have MS, a summary of your medical history, including any other conditions you live with, and any existing medication you take.

-‘I have a repeat prescription for LDN from a brilliant NHS Doctor who had to fight to allow me to have it.
+I have a repeat prescription for LDN from a brilliant NHS Doctor who had to fight to allow me to have it.
 She has taken full responsibility for prescribing it to me.
-I send the prescription to Dickson chemist in Scotland’
+I send the prescription to Dickson chemist in Scotland

 How to take LDN